+It looks like ESA will not be allowed on airplane passenger cabins, but they are still recognized for the purposes of housing under the FHA.
 All the laws mentioned require that service animals and emotional support animals are trained, well behaved, do not cause a disruption, and are housebroken.
-If the animal fails to comply with any these requirements, isn’t leashed/tethered, or can’t be controlled, then it’s legal to ask that the animal is removed from the premises of a public place.
-Also, make sure you get documentation that your or ESA completed an accredited training program.
+If the animal fails to comply with any these requirements, isn’t leashed/tethered, presents a health hazard, or can’t be controlled, then it’s legal to ask that the animal is removed from the premises of a public place.
+Also, make sure you get documentation that your or ESA completed an accredited training program for service animals.

 2. Have your therapist write a letter supporting your need for an ESA.